Our Dogs

 Ember

 Ember is a black, Huntaway x Pointer with a small triangle of white on her chest.
-She is still a puppy but has started on her Therapy Dog training with us and is proving very keen to learn.
+She is still a young dog but has started on her Therapy Dog training with us and is proving very keen to learn.
 A very clever wee dog who is keeping us and her owners on our toes!

-Ember hasn’t been on visits yet – but we are sure it won’t be long before she is joining the rest of the pack.
 When not in training, she enjoys a good bounce around in long grass, digging holes or playing with her favourite toy – a wee Highland Cow!

 Minnie